DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

     Drawbacks of this approach:
     - It takes the round-trip time between the application server and the distributed cache.

 <br>

 ## Some caching reading policies

+1. Cache-Aside

-1. Read-through cache
+2. Read-through cache

     If cache miss happens, fetch the data from the data source and save it into the cache before returning the new value.

     Drawbacks:
-    - higher latency on cache read misses.
+    - Higher latency on cache read misses.

+3. Refersh-Ahead

 <br>

 ## Some caching writing policies

 These policies are called as cache validation policies.
 Belows are some policies that we need to know.

 1. Write-through cache